FREQUENTLY ASKED QUESTIONS

 Then we plan.
 Nikole will give you the info you need to attain your goal and remains a point of reference along the way.
 This is a huge purchase, our largest asset and debt, there is nothing wrong with some planning time.

 How do brokers get paid?

 The lender pays, it is based on the mortgage amount and term you take (the longer the term, the higher the pay).
-1% of the mortgage amount is a fair (but estimated - sometimes more, sometimes less) number less brokerage fees that I am paid for assisting you to approval.
+1% of the mortgage amount is fair (but estimated - sometimes more, sometimes less) less brokerage fees I pay to TMG.